Sslaxx/Godot_Sonic_Engine/Docs/Design/Design_Document_Godot_Sonic_Engine.md

 Assuming Z-index is ranged from -32 to 32:
 - the backdrop proper (the overall background image) -8;
 - the parallax for the backdrop (clouds, buildings and the like) -4 to -7;
-- the level backdrop (the tiles and other parts that make up a level) should be layers -1 to -3;
+- the level backdrop (the tiles and other parts that make up a level) should be -1 to -3;
-- the player, collectibles and enemies are on layer 0;
+- the level scene itself, player, collectibles and enemies are on 0;
-- foreground elements are layers 1 to 8.
+- foreground elements are 1 to 8.

-The `CanvasLayer` that `hud_layer` uses is normally 32.
+The `CanvasLayer` that `hud_layer` uses normally has its layer set to 32.
 For debugging, `debug_hud_layer` is on layer 99.

 **Remember to set the layers/Z-index for everything as needed!**